 MassGeneral Hospital for Children

 Go To Specialties

 Dr. Carroll holds an MPH in International Health and an MD with a focus in International Health.
-His clinical practice is mainly in the pediatric ICU at MGHfC and he maintains research efforts in the pathophysiology of severe malaria and appropriate medical technology development for low- and middle-income country settings.
-He divides his time between Boston, Uganda, India, and South America.
+He is an attending physician in the pediatric ICU at MGHfC and he maintains research and development efforts in pediatric care delivery in low-resource settings, including Uganda, Liberia, India, and Lebanon.

 View my most recent publications at PubMed

 1. Carroll RW, Wainwright MS, Kim K-Y, Kidambi T, Gómez ND, Taylor T, Haldar K. A rapid murine coma and behavior scale for quantitative assessment of murine cerebral malaria.
 PLoS ONE.
 2010 Oct; 5(10): pii: e13124. doi: 10.1371/journal.pone.0013124.

 2. Mwanga-Amumpaire J*, Carroll RW*, Baudin E, Kemigisha E, Nampijja D, Mworozi K, Santorino D, Nyehangane D. Nathan DI, De Beaudrap P, Etard J-F, Feelisch M, Fernandez BO, Berssenbrugge A, Bangsberg D, Bloch KD, Boum Y 2nd, Zapol WM.
 Inhaled nitric oxide as an adjunctive treatment for cerebral malaria in children: a phase II randomized open-label clinical trial.
 Open Forum Infectious Diseases.
 2015 Jul 24; 2(3):ofv111. doi: 10.1093/ofid/ofv111. *Authors contributed equally